Measurement of WWZ and ZH production cross sections at $\sqrt{s}$ = 13 and 13.6 TeV: Abstract

 Events are categorized according to the flavors of the \PW candidate leptons as ``opposite flavor'' (OF: $\Pe\PGm$) or ``same flavor'' (SF: $\Pe\Pe$ or $\PGm\PGm$).
 This separation is performed because of the different background compositions in the SF and OF channels.
 Selected events in the SF channel are predominantly \ZZ events that decay fully leptonically, with one of the two \PZ bosons being off-shell.
 On the other hand, the OF channel selection includes sizable contributions from $\pp\to\ttZ$, $\pp\to\tWZ$, and $\pp\to\ZZ$ where in this last case one of the two \PZ bosons decays to \PGt leptons that subsequently decay to \Pe or \PGm.

 In the SF channel, the \PW candidate leptons are required to form an invariant mass more than 10\GeV away from the known mass of the \PZ boson; additionally, the \mttwo variable~\cite{LESTER1999, Barr_2003} (which is constructed from the transverse momenta of the \PW candidate leptons and the \ptvecmiss) must be greater than 25\GeV.
-This last requirement is effective at reducing the \ZZ background.
+This last requirement is effective at reducing the \ZZ background, which tends to produce events with softer leptons, less \ptmiss, and smaller \mttwo values (compared to the non-resonant \WWZ signal).
 Contributions from events with low-mass resonances are suppressed by rejecting events where a pair of opposite-charge leptons forms an invariant mass below 12\GeV.
 The event selection efficiency including branching fractions into electrons and muons is about 14 and 12\% for nonresonant \WWZ and \ZH, respectively, with some dependence on the run period due to small variations in the run conditions and reconstruction algorithms.

 To better distinguish signal processes from background processes, and to distinguish the two signal processes from each other, a boosted decision tree (BDT) multiclassifier~\cite{hoecker2009tmvatoolkitmultivariate} is trained on signal and background MC events.
 The multiclassifier is based on 27 event kinematic properties, such as invariant masses of combinations of leptons, \ptmiss, lepton \pt, angular separations between objects (leptons and combinations of leptons, \ptmiss, jets).
 The multiclassifier assigns three scores to each event: a \WWZ score, a \ZH score, and a background score.
 The three scores are transformed using the \texttt{softmax} function in such a way that the sum of all scores for a given event is equal to one.
 This then allows the individual scores to be interpreted as probabilities of the event to originate from one of the three sources.
 The most important variables in separating signals from backgrounds and the two signals from each other are the invariant masses of the four leptons and of the \PW leptons, the \ptmiss, the azimuthal angle between the four-lepton system and \ptvecmiss, and the $\eta$-$\phi$ separation between the two \PW leptons.